lukexyz/CV-Instagram-Filters/README.md

 ### Summary

-The depth of colours around the boots is nice, as is the extra contrast on the snow capped trees.
-The increased vibrancy has turned the snow and sky an unwanted redish colour - the vibrancy modification needs to be turned down on the R channel.
+The depth of colours around the boots is nice, as is the extra contrast on the snow-capped trees.
+The increased vibrancy has turned the snow and sky an unwanted reddish colour - the vibrancy modification needs to be turned down on the R channel.
 Vignette looks good however I think i'd like to see it even stronger.
 <p></p>

 Overall, it's turned a dull shot into a great playful image.
-All while maintaing true to the original Instagram Gothom filter.
+All while maintaing true to the original Instagram Gotham filter.